Thomas Ravenel Gets A Second Extension On His Plea Deal

 Former Southern Charm star Thomas Ravenel has another 30 days to decide whether or not to take a plea deal being offered by the Charleston County prosecutor’s office.
 Ravenel was arrested and charged last year with second-degree assault against the family nanny.

-FitsNews says that Ravenel was arrested in September, and is out on bail which requires him to stay in the state until his trial or a plea deal is reached.
+FitsNews says that Ravenel was arrested in September and is out on bail, which requires him to stay in the state until his trial or a plea deal is reached.
 Initially, the former state treasurer was told if he pleaded guilty to second-degree assault, there would be some leniency in sentencing, and if not, the charges would likely be increased to a first-degree charge, which is a felony.

 Ravenel is involved in other legal matters, including a lawsuit filed by the family nanny in relation to the alleged assault.